KTH/devops-course/contributions/course-automation/Ralfs/README.md

 GitHub: [Ralfs](https://github.com/bubriks)

 ## Proposal
-My wish is to resolve the issue described in #916
-With the task being: "Check that there is a valid link to the slides for all presentations."
+Ensuring that pull request can be approved only if the formatting requirements are met.
+For example: files and folders follow correct naming schema and the contents of .md files contain the necessary information, such as task name, members (who correspond to folder name), and description

-## Proposed Solution
+## Description
-1. When creating/editing a pull request that is about presentation (for example PR name contains specific word)
+1. When creating/editing a pull request tests are run
-2. Locate all URLs within the description
-3. Verify their validity (can be accessible and possibly file is of a specific type: ppt, pptx, pdf, ...)
-4. Display verification results on the pull request
+2. Check changed .md file contents
+3. Verify that the member names are represented in the containing name
+4. Confirm that file structure follows the rules (no changes outside permitted folders: 7 task categories)
+5. Disallow pull request approval if any checks failed